carlidel/xboinc/README.md

 ## Submit a job

-To submit a job to the LHC@home project, you can use the `JobManager` class from the `xboinc` package.
-With `JobManager`, you can create a study, which will contain a set of jobs to be executed.
+To submit a job to the LHC@home project, you can use the `JobSubmitter` class from the `xboinc` package.
+With `JobSubmitter`, you can create a study, which will contain a set of jobs to be executed.
 Ideally, you should create a study for a single line to track, with multiple jobs for spreading the number of particles to track.
 However, it is also possible to create a study with multiple lines.

 Here is an example of how to submit a job: